Fraunces Tavern: Restoration

-In 1900, the tavern was slated for demolition by its owners, who reportedly wanted to use the land for a parking lot.
-A number of organizations, most notably the Daughters of the American Revolution, worked to preserve it, and convinced New York state government leaders to use their power of eminent domain and designate the building as a park (which was the only clause of the municipal ordinances that could be used for protection, as laws were not in place at the time for the subject of "historic preservation", then in its infancy).
-The temporary designation was later rescinded when the property was acquired in 1904 by the Sons of the Revolution In the State of New York Inc., primarily with funds willed by Frederick Samuel Tallmadge, the grandson of Benjamin Tallmadge, George Washington's chief of intelligence during the Revolution (a plaque depicting Tallmadge is affixed to the building).
-An extensive reconstruction was completed in 1907 under the supervision of early historic preservation architect, William Mersereau.
-A guide book of the era called the tavern "the most famous building in New York".
+In 1900, the tavern was slated for demolition by its owners.
+Members of the New York City Chapter and Mary Washington Colonial Chapter, Daughters of the American Revolution, worked to preserve it, and convinced New York state government leaders to use their power of eminent domain and designate the building as a park (which was the only clause of the municipal ordinances that could be used for protection, as laws were not in place at the time for the subject of "historic preservation," then in its infancy).
+The temporary designation was later rescinded when the property was acquired in 1904 by the Sons of the Revolution In the State of New York Inc., primarily with funds willed by Frederick Samuel Tallmadge, the grandson of Benjamin Tallmadge, George Washington's chief of intelligence during the Revolution (a plaque depicting Tallmadge is affixed to the building) and leader of the Culper Spy Ring.

+An extensive and extremely sensitive restoration was completed in 1907 under the supervision of early historic preservation architect William Mersereau whose work can be seen in other notable buildings including Westover Historic District in Virginia.
+This architect preserved and stabilized the original architectural elements and materials of Fraunces Tavern from 1719.
+At the same time, he removed what had been added by subsequent building owners.
+This is evidenced by materials saved by Mersereau, including wood fragments, dust, and paint samples, as well as personal letters that outline his sensitive approach to the building's restoration.
+These items and letters are preserved in the Museum's archives.

+Mersereau's vision of the restoration was to maintain as much historical accuracy as feasible.
+His vision foresaw the historic preservation movement by decades.
+Mersereau outlined his methodology and the rationale for the choices he made within the press.
+Montgomery Schuyler wrote in the Architectural Record, "recent operations in the interior uncovered instructive structural facts, the slope of the roof of the original mansion, the size and shape of the old brick and what was left of the construction of the Long Room."
+A guidebook of the era called the tavern "the most famous building in New York."